Vincent Massey Collegiate Institute: History

 Later, the building was used as a temporary campus of Dufferin-Peel Separate School Board's Philip Pocock Catholic Secondary School in Mississauga, Ontario while the Pocock primary campus was under renovation.
 Since then, most of its students were rehoused at Silverthorn Collegiate Institute.
 The Pocock school began leasing the Massey site in September 1987.
 Massey served as the Pocock Etobicoke campus, serving 1,200 students in grades 11–13.
 The school's 9th- and 10th-grade students remained at the original Pocock.
 Originally the school planned to lease the Massey campus for at least five years.
 In May 1988 the Dufferin-Peel separate board announced that it would give Massey to the Ontario government in exchange for an addition funded by the provincial government built at the original Pocock and at least $10 million.
 The Mississauga News described the relationship as a "strong tie to Mississauga."

-With the funding of Ontario's Catholic high schools since 1984, the Vincent Massey CI site was turned over to the Metropolitan Separate School Board (now today, Toronto Catholic District School Board) on July 1, 1990, effectively leasing the Massey campus.
-Etobicoke's first Catholic high school, Michael Power-St. Joseph High School, moved in September 1993 from the Bloor-Dundas complex to the campus since its inception in 1949 and 1957 (merged 1982).
-The MSSB originally offered the site of the former Mimico High School (now John English Junior Middle School) to relocate its student body there, but the MSSB rejected the transfer due to an outcry of protest (Power received its campus outlet in September 1985 at the former Alderwood site, and becoming Father John Redmond in 1986.)

 A reunion for those who attended the campus from 1962 to 1985 was held in 2009.
 It was the first full reunion for the student body in 20 years.